dialog-semiconductor/py_ble_manager/examples/central/3_central_crash_info/README.md

 ![terminal2](assets/terminal2.png)

-For example, to scan for peripheral devices the `GAPSCAN` command can be used.
+For example, to scan for peripheral devices the `SCAN` command can be used.
 When a command is entered, a response will be immediately returned indicating if the command was processed correctly:

 ![terminal3](assets/terminal3.png)

 Once the command is processed, data from the BLE interaction will be returned.
-In the case of the `GAPSCAN` command, The name, Bluetooth device address, and number of resets from any peripheral devices advertising the AD Type `Service Data - 128-bit UUID` for the Debug Crash Info service, will be printed to the terminal:
+In the case of the `SCAN` command, The name, Bluetooth device address, and number of resets from any peripheral devices advertising the AD Type `Service Data - 128-bit UUID` for the Debug Crash Info service, will be printed to the terminal:

 ![terminal4](assets/terminal4.png)